feedback-forms/feedback-forms/problems.md

 This indicates the service has multiple responsibilities and is difficult to test and maintain.

 **Solution:** Break down the SurveyService into smaller, more focused services with clearer boundaries and responsibilities.

+**Resolution:**
+- Created specialized services for distinct responsibilities:
+  - SurveyCreationService: Handles the creation of surveys from templates
+  - SurveyStatisticsService: Handles statistics calculation for surveys
+  - SurveyResponseHandlerService: Handles storing survey responses
+- Refactored SurveyService to act as a facade that delegates responsibilities to specialized services
+- Registered all new services in the AppServiceProvider with proper dependency injection
+- Maintained backward compatibility by preserving the original public interface
+- Improved code organization and testability by adhering to the Single Responsibility Principle

 ### 3.2 Strategy Pattern Implementation Issues (MEDIUM)